 Nestled in-between Newcastle and the Central Coast and a 1.5 hour drive from Sydney, the Lake Macquarie region covers an expanse of land and a plethora of mostly-nature based activities to do.
 If you’re staying in the state’s capital, then its close proximity makes it one of the more perfect NSW weekend getaways from Sydney.

 Go for a walk along many of the region’s nature trails, swim at one of the essentially empty beaches, or at the Toronto Jetty.
-Go kayaking on the lake, antique hunting in Teralba or visit the Dobell house for a bit of local history.
+Jump on a cruise around the lake (with lunch included), antique hunting in Teralba or visit the Dobell house for a bit of local history.

 There is a ton of things to do in this underrated pocket of NSW.

 A five hour drive inland from Sydney, Tamworth is best known for being Australia’s country music capital.